trueChazza/trailarr/README.md

     A self hosted download manager for movie and tv show trailers.
 </p>

 ## Features:

 * A beautiful, easy to use UI.
 * Easy setup, readily configured out-of-the box.

 ## Usage

-To get started, all that is required is a `TMDB_API_KEY` which can be obtained for free from the TMDB [developer website.](https://developers.themoviedb.org/3/getting-started/introduction)

 Docker compose example: